 Target Markets (TMs): TMs are market segments or potential customers that will buy your products or services.
 Farmers, processors or cooperatives should have major target markets for their products and services.
 Never go into agribusiness without adequate target markets information.
 Also determine the best selling prices and sale volumes for your products and services for different markets.
 While some products will be for special markets like Farmers Market, Supermarkets, Organic Markets etc., another will be for general public markets.
 Production or farming should be market driven.

 Minimum Production Level (MPL): MPL is the level at which agribusiness venture will give optimal yield or output or profit.
 This is the level we can say you are doing agriculture as a business.
 Obviously, above MPL, there is tendency for high initial startup cost, low cost of production per unit/batch/hectare, high efficiency, high revenue and high profit.
 Below the MPL the agribusiness venture will yield no/less profit or only break even.
 The people operating below MPL are Hobbyists or Experimenters.
-Examples include oil palm trees on 2 plots; 200 layers fed with branded feed in a battery cage system; greenhouse tomatoes on 120 square meters, etc.
+Examples include oil palm trees on 2 plots; 200 layers fed with branded feed in a battery cage system; greenhouse tomatoes on less than 100 square meters, etc.

 Cash Flow (CF): CF relates to how cash flows in and out of agribusiness venture.
 Cash is the life blood of any agribusiness venture.
 As Customers is King so Cash is King.